 Pearson VUE is the Administrator of the insurance licensing examinations for Hawaii.

 Test center locations, testing frequency and test fees are listed in the Candidate Handbook.
-The State of Hawaii Examination Candidate Handbook can be obtained without charge from the Hawaii Insurance Division or Pearson Vue website at www.pearsonvue.com.
+The State of Hawaii Examination Candidate Handbook can be downloaded without charge from the Pearson Vue website at www.pearsonvue.com.
 You may take your exam online (through OnVUE online proctoring) or at a test center.